YeonwooSung/ai_book/Transformers/GPT/README.md

 ![Performance Comparison by size of model](./imgs/performance_comparison_by_size_of_models.png)

+#### Pretrained Language Models could be used for downstream tasks

+The main point that the GPT-3 actually surprised everyone is that the GPT-3 did not use the finetuning.
+Since the size of the GPT-3 is too large, researchers decided to not to use the finetuning the model.
+This is because finetuning an extrememly large model is extremely hard.
+Instead finetuning the model, GPT-3 trained with self-supervised pretraining and in-context learning.

+So, the training loop of the GPT-3 has 2 different loops - pretraining as a outer loop, and in-context learnings as inner loops.
+Basically, the incontext-learning is a training method that makes the model to infer what to do for the given task where doing the actual inference at the same time.
+To accomplish this, GPT-3 was trained with prompt-based learning.
+As it's name depicts, the prompt learning is a method that uses the prompt.
+It is one of the in-context learning methods that is used for language models.
+By giving both prompt that describes the task and the text data that should be used for actual inference, GPT-3 was able to learn new things via few shot learning.
+It is said that it might be possible to make a better and more generalised model if we increase both model size and training dataset, and train it with in-context learning method.

 #### AGI - we are almost there now

 AGI, Artifical General Intelligence, is the hypothetical intelligence of a machine that has the capacity to understand or learn any intellectual task that a human being can.
 It is a primary goal of some artificial intelligence research and a common topic in science fiction and futures studies.
 AGI can also be referred to as strong AI, full AI, or general intelligent action.